InfraBlockchain/infrablochain-docs/en/infrablockchain/tutorials/basic/how-to-vote-with-taav.md

   - System TOken
 ---

-This tutorial will explore how to select validators for the relay chain in the ***InfraRelayChain*** based on [Proof-of-Transaction](../learn/protocol/proof-of-transaction.md) using [Aggregated TaaV (Transaction-as-a-Vote)](../learn/protocol/proof-of-transaction.md#aggregated-proof-of-transactionpot) in a real multi-chain environment.
+This tutorial will explore how to select validators for the relay chain in the **_InfraRelayChain_** based on [Proof-of-Transaction](../learn/protocol/proof-of-transaction.md) using [Aggregated TaaV (Transaction-as-a-Vote)](../learn/protocol/proof-of-transaction.md#aggregated-proof-of-transactionpot) in a real multi-chain environment.

 ## Tutorial Objectives

 By completing this tutorial, you will achieve the following objectives:

 - Build a test network for `Relay Chain <> Parachains` using the [ZombieNet](../tutorials/test/simulate-parachains.md).
-- Pay transaction fees with the system token and vote for validators in the ***InfraRelayChain***.
+- Pay transaction fees with System Token and vote for validators in the **_InfraRelayChain_**.
-- Confirm the configuration of validators in the ***InfraRelayChain*** with [Seed Trust](../learn/protocol/proof-of-transaction.md#validator-pool) and PoT nodes.
+- Confirm the configuration of validators in the **_InfraRelayChain_** with [Seed Trust](../learn/protocol/proof-of-transaction.md#validator-pool) and PoT nodes.

 ## Before You Begin